 The Moonlight project area was identified and the initial claims were staked by Cordilleran Exploration Company ("Cordex"), on behalf of Metallic Ventures (U.S.) Inc ("Metallic") in 2004.
 Terraco entered into their original Exploration Agreement with Metallic in March of 2006.
 TCG Holdings, Ltd., a wholly owned subsidiary of Terraco Gold Corp, via a Purchase Agreement with Metallic Ventures (U.S.), Inc., acquired 100% of the rights to the Moonlight Project in June, 2007.
 Additionally, the underlying royalty position held by Cordilleran Exploration ("Cordex") was also purchased at the same time.
-The Cordex principals are John Livermore, who is credited with the discovery of the Carlin deposit in Nevada and the discovery and development of the Pinson and Dee mines, and Andy Wallace, who is credited with a major role in the discoveries of the Marigold and Stonehouse/Lone Tree gold deposits as well as the Daisy (Secret Pass) mine.
+The Cordex principals included John Livermore (now deceased), who is credited with the discovery of the Carlin deposit in Nevada and the discovery and development of the Pinson and Dee mines, and Andy Wallace, who is credited with a major role in the discoveries of the Marigold and Stonehouse/Lone Tree gold deposits as well as the Daisy (Secret Pass) mine.

-The Moonlight property, in the central part of the Humboldt Range northeast of Lovelock, is underlain by a Late Paleozoic to Early Mesozoic sequence of intermediate to felsic metavolcanic rocks known to host nearby, significant silver and gold deposits and prospects.
-These include the Coeur Rochester mine, which has produced 125 million ounces of silver and 1.2 million ounces gold to date, and the Spring Valley gold prospect which is currently the focus of a major exploration & development program by Barrick.
-These and other mineral properties and deposits in the central part of the Humboldt Range are spatially related to a regional-scale structural system that extends through the Moonlight property.
+The Moonlight property, in the central part of the Humboldt Range northeast of Lovelock, is underlain by a Late Paleozoic to Early Mesozoic sequence of mafic to felsic (bimodal) metavolcanic rocks known to host nearby, significant silver and gold deposits and prospects.
+These deposits include the Coeur Rochester mine, which has produced more than 125 million ounces of silver and 1.2 million ounces gold since production began in 1986 (Coeur d'Alene Mines Corp website, 2011; http://www2.coeur.com/operations-rochester-nevada.html

-Midway Gold's NI 43-101 Technical Report for Spring valley, dated 25 March 2009, states: "The Spring Valley deposit is hosted in bimodal volcanic rocks of the Permo-Triassic Koipato Group.
+Midway Gold's NI 43-101 Technical Report for Spring Valley, dated 25 March 2009, states: "The Spring Valley deposit is hosted in bimodal volcanic rocks of the Permo-Triassic Koipato Group.
 The deposit is aligned along the Black Ridge fault which is a steeply dipping, normal fault.
 The Rochester and Nevada-Packard Silver-Gold Mines and the Relief Canyon Gold Mine are also found along this fault.
 MGC has defined a zone of mineralization that is 5,000 feet long, 2,500 feet wide, and extends to a known depth of 1,400 feet.
 Known mineralization remains open to the north, southwest, and at depth."